RISCfuture/hearts/README.md

 values: emoji, average red, average green, average blue, standard deviation red, standard deviation green, standard deviation blue.

+`db/sequences.txt`: A space- and newline-delimited database with the proper location of zero-width joiners ("zwjs") and variant characters to create composite emoji (such as man + woman + child).

 ### Rake Tasks

 `rake colors:generate`: Generates the `colors.txt` file from the emoji image data in the Gemoji gem.

+`rake sequences:generate`: Generates the `sequences.txt` file from the Unicode reference web site.

 ### Display Issues